Dell-Networking/ansible-dellos-docs/source/examples.rst

 OS9
 ---

-dellos9_facts module that collects the facts from the OS9 device example
+dellos9_facts module that collects the facts from the OS9 device example.

 ::

     ansible-playbook -i inventory.yaml getfacts_os9.yaml

-dellos9_command module that executes the show version command example
+dellos9_command module that executes the show version command example.

 ::

     ansible-playbook -i inventory.yaml showver_os9.yaml

-dellos9_config module that configures the hostname on the OS9 device example
+dellos9_config module that configures the hostname on the OS9 device example.

 ::